mschiffn/comp_ui_toolbox/README.md

-## Computational Ultrasound Imaging Toolbox for MATLAB
+# Computational Ultrasound Imaging Toolbox for MATLAB

-This MATLAB (The MathWorks, Inc., Natick, MA, USA) toolbox facilitates the development and evaluation of computational ultrasound imaging methods for freely programmable UI systems.
+This [MATLAB](https://mathworks.com/products/matlab.html) (The MathWorks, Inc., Natick, MA, USA) toolbox facilitates the development and evaluation of computational ultrasound imaging (UI) methods for freely programmable UI systems.

-These methods recover
+## Motivation

+Advances in
+electronic miniaturization and
+processing power have recently led to freely programmable UI systems and software-based “ultrafast” imaging modes, e.g.

+- coherent plane-wave compounding,
+- synthetic aperture (SA) imaging, or
+- limited-diffraction beam imaging, that

+capture large FOVs at rates in the kilohertz range.

+Established image recovery methods, e.g. delay-and-sum (DAS) or
+Fourier methods, however, do not support complex imaging sequences and, thus, seriously limit the unprecedented flexibility of freely programmable UI systems.

+## What Does This Toolbox Accomplish?

-the acoustic material parameters in a specified field of view from a relatively short sequence of pulse-echo scattering experiments.
+Computational UI methods recover the acoustic material parameters in a specified field of view from a relatively short sequence of arbitrarily complex pulse-echo scattering experiments.

 Each experiment comprises

-(i) the synthesis of
+1. the synthesis of
 an arbitrary incident wave,
-(ii) the subsequent recording of the resulting echoes via a fully-sampled transducer array, and
+2. the subsequent recording of the resulting echoes via a fully-sampled transducer array, and
-(iii) their optional mixing into compound signals.
+3. their optional mixing into
+compound signals.

 Considering soft tissue structures as